Gliptal/sumo-integrator/doc/README.md

 Note that both the `--step-length` and `--default.action-step-length` must be `>= 0.1` (this applies to the test's configuration file as well).

 **RESULT** - The ego vehicle (red) should drive the loop at the speed and on the lane set by the user (negative speeds should result in reverse); lane switching is discrete by implementation.
 The SUMO vehicles (yellow) should also drive the loop, organically overtaking the ego vehicle (and possibly each other).
-Some imprecisions in the curved sections of the road is to be expected.
+Some imprecisions in the curved sections of the road are to be expected.

 ### EGO-SUBSCRIBE

-**SCOPE** - This functionality test ensures that ego neighbours subscriptions correctly return the appropriate amount of vehicles, based on a given radius.
+**SCOPE** - This functionality test ensures that ego neighbours subscriptions correctly return the data about all the vehicles within a given radius.

 **SETUP** - The network is formed by a single two-lane road, looped in the shape of a rectangle (dimensioned at 100m x 200m).
 The ego vehicle (red car) and the SUMO vehicles (yellow cars) spawn adjacent to the North-West corner of the loop, at different times.